Zakrzewiaczek/arduino-clock/zegar_PCB_pwm_DS1307/READ INFO!.md

       Add '//' at the beginning of line 8
       In line no. 17 (const uint8_t hours[2] = {X, Y}; //8) replace 'X' with the hour when the clock is to turn on the bright mode.
 In place of 'Y', insert the time when the clock should turn on dark mode.

-3. IWhen you want to enable debug mode, remove the '//' characters on line no. 7 (Serial 9600 bd)
+3. When you want to enable debug mode, remove the '//' characters on line no. 7 (Serial 9600 bd)

   If the clock does not show the time, try reloading the program.